 The temporomandibular joint (TMJ) is located between the upper and lower jaw.
 Though small in size, this joint is responsible for connecting the jaw to the skull, allowing for a full range of jaw motion.
 TMJ Disorder (also called TMD) occurs when the temporomandibular joint experiences problems that negatively impact its ability to function properly.
 A malfunctioning TMJ can lead to a number of symptoms, including headaches, jaw pain, and a clicking or popping sound when opening and closing the mouth.

 TMD is a common condition for patients of all ages.
-Here at William Chan & Associates, we strive to offer our patients compassionate, high-quality care.
+Here at Cumberland Dental Specialists, we strive to offer our patients compassionate, high-quality care.
 We understand how distressing the symptoms of TMD can be—especially for our pediatric patients—and we strive to ensure that everyone has a comfortable and satisfactory visit.
 If you believe that you or your child are experiencing TMD, please contact us today.
 Our experienced team is happy to answer any questions you may have about TMD symptoms, treatment options, and more.